ESM 1010 INTRODUCTION TO SPORT AND ENTERTAINMENT MANAGEMENT (3 credits)

 Orients students to the field of sport and entertainment management and provides an overview about how to manage sport and entertainment enterprises for the major and non-major student.

 Emphasizes academic and skill development with the purpose of adding value to the organization.
-There is a focus on understanding the difference between interpersonal, mass communications, and public relations.
-Theoretical foundations of interpersonal communication including dyadic and small group communication will be explored.
-Theoretical foundations of mass communications and the mass media industry, including both the print and electronic media relative to the understanding of business decisions concerning market share and viewer ratings.
+There is a focus on understanding the difference between interpersonal, mass communications and public relations.
+Theoretical foundations of interpersonal communication including dyadic and small-group communication will be explored.
+Examines theoretical foundations of mass communications and the mass media industry, including both the print and electronic media relative to the understanding of business decisions concerning market share and viewer ratings.

-Explore and develop knowledge about the sociological impacts of sport and entertainment across genders, ethnicities, religions, and disabilities.
-Students learn to understand sociological phenomena and how they affect participation and behavior; identify and understand the internal and external factors that shape sport and entertainment in a culture; understand how sport and entertainment mirrors the society in which it exists; and develop an understanding regarding the differences between entertainment and recreational sport, as well as highly organized competitive programs in high school, college, and professional levels to a culture.
+Explores and develops knowledge about the sociological impacts of sport and entertainment across genders, ethnicities, religions and disabilities.
+Students learn to understand sociological phenomena and how they affect participation and behavior; identify and understand the internal and external factors that shape sport and entertainment in a culture and understand how sport and entertainment mirrors the society in which it exists.
+Students also develop an understanding regarding the differences between entertainment and recreational sport, as well as highly organized competitive programs in high school, college and professional levels to a culture.

-This is a 50 hour practicum completed on a part-time basis.
-The practicum includes coursework and are generally with businesses near the campus.
+This is a 50-hour practicum completed on a part-time basis.
+The practicum includes coursework and is generally with businesses near the campus.
 Students will gain experience by job shadowing and/or providing assistance for the organization.
 Directed and evaluated by the chair with appropriate supervision by an on-site professional.

 Prerequisite: 30 credit hours completed

-Overview of the three major components of facility management.
-The three components are event management, risk management, and facility management.
-This course surveys the working components of new facility design and planning.
+This course gives the student an overview of the three major components of facility management – event management, risk management and facility management.
+This course also surveys the working components of new facility design and planning.

-Designed to provide students with planning and executing sporting events, entertainment events, corporate events, trade shows, or exhibitions with emphasis on pre-planning, budget preparation, advertising, and public relations.
+This course is designed to give students experience in planning and executing sporting events, entertainment events, corporate events, trade shows or exhibitions.
+Preplanning, budget preparation, advertising and public relations are all emphasized.
 Designing, planning and developing an integrated marketing campaign will be explored to develop an understanding about contract negotiations and supplier agreements.

 Prerequisite: MKT 2080

-This is a required 50 hour practicum completed on a part-time basis.
-The practicum includes coursework and are with businesses within close proximity to the campus.
+This is a required 50-hour practicum completed on a part-time basis.
+The practicum includes coursework and is with businesses within close proximity to the campus.
 Students will gain experience by job shadowing and/or providing assistance for the organization.
 Directed and evaluated by the chair with appropriate supervision by an on-site professional.

 Prerequisite: 30 credit hours completed